resource11/rev_n_api/README.md

 * [Deployed backend](https://stormy-oasis-7808.herokuapp.com/)

 ##Project Overview
-SillySpeed Me! is an app designed to allow the user to list a bike for sale and favorite a bike they'd like to buy.
-The target audience is those who love to race cyclocross, particularly on a singlespeed (aka, a SillySpeed) bike!.
+Rev(n) is an app designed to shorten the design/development iteration cycles that occur when clients and agencies partner on high-budget deliverables, i.e., large format digital displays in the high-traffic consumer space.

 ## Database